pdntharusha/Garage-management-System-2.0/README.md

 4. Build and run the project.

-5. Username - p password - p
+5. Username - admin , Password - admin

 ## Usage 🖥️